 The past year has been a wild ride for the restaurant industry.
-From dining room closures and a shift to online ordering to outdoor dining and dining room makeovers to accommodate socially distanced tables, few industries experienced the same level of impact the pandemic has had on restaurant operations.
+You’ve dealt with dining room closures, a shift to online ordering, outdoor dining and dining room makeovers for socially distanced tables.
+Few industries experienced the same level of impact the pandemic has had on restaurant operations.

 The pandemic has also had a major impact on restaurants’ top and bottom lines.
-Now, restaurateurs are faced with the challenge of keeping their businesses viable as in-house dining remains slow and online ordering may need optimization – all while competition remains tough and margins, small.
+Restaurateurs are faced with the challenge of keeping their businesses running, while in-house dining remains slow and managing online ordering needs improvement.
+And at the same time, competition remains tough and margins, small.

 Restaurant Operations Efficiency is Not Optional

 Efficiency has always been vital to a successful business.
 No restaurant can afford waste – not wasted food, labor hours, steps, or effort.
-In 2021, as businesses rebuild after the early months of the pandemic, minimizing waste is even more important.
+In 2021, as businesses rebuild after the pandemic’s early months, minimizing waste is even more important.
 Efficiency can make the difference between a restaurant that thrives and one that doesn’t survive.

 Creating more efficient restaurant operations, however, can be a challenge.
 Fortunately, there is technology that’s designed to help.
 The right point of sale (POS) system can increase efficiency by:

-Take a minute to think about how many things you and your staff do manually that POS software could do for you.
+Think about how many things you and your staff do manually that POS software could do for you.
 Do your employees rekey information or walk orders or information from one place to another?
-Does your team spending more time than necessary searching through the system for a two-for-Tuesday promotion – or accidentally give customers that price on Wednesday?
-A POS system can automate manual workflows and automatically apply pricing at specific times to enable your team to work more quickly and more accurately.
+Does your team spend time searching through the system for a two-for-Tuesday promotion – or accidentally give customers that price on Wednesday?
+A POS system can automate manual workflows and automatically apply pricing at specific times, enabling faster and more accurate work.

-A POS system designed for restaurants with developers with industry expertise will also have additional features that save servers steps and clicks.
-The onePOS system[BW1] , for instance, allows you to enter orders by guest number, automatically moving to the next guest to eliminate clicks, then allows you to combine orders onto one check or add modifiers without deleting and reentering all items on the check.
-It also generates buttons with the most commonly tendered cash – for example, $26, $30 and $40 for a $25.67 check – so that the server doesn’t have to key in the amount.
+Developers with industry expertise design POS systems with features that often save servers steps and clicks.
+The onePOS system, for instance, allows you to enter orders by guest number, automatically moving to the next guest to eliminate clicks.
+Then, it enables you to combine orders onto one check or add modifiers without deleting and reentering all items on the check.
+It also generates buttons with the most commonly tendered cash.
+For example, it can display $26, $30 and $40 for a $25.67 check – so the server doesn’t have to key in the amount.